Malagasy Lutheran Church: History

 At its founding the Malagasy Lutheran Church had around 18,000 members; today it has approximately 3 million and is the 9th largest church in the Lutheran World Federation (LWF).
 It was the first former "mission field" church to be accepted into the LWF.

+The FLM opened the Lutheran Graduate School of Theology Sekoly Ambony Loterana momba ny Teolojia or SALT) on November 12, 1989, at Ivory Avaratra, Fianarantsoa.
+SALT is the successor to the former Lutheran Theological Seminar" (Seminery Teolojika Loterana STL) which existed at the same location.
+The first four women who graduated, in 1977, are Mariette Razivelo, Hélène Ralivao, Noëline Lucie Rasoanandrasana, and Esther Razafindraketaka.

 Relations with other churches

 The Malagasy Lutheran Church joined the World Council of Churches in 1966.
 It is also a member of the Lutheran World Federation (LWF), All Africa Conference of Churches (AACC), Malagasy Council of Christian Churches (FFKM), and the Malagasy Council of Protestant Churches (FFPM).

-The church continues its long-standing relationship with the Evangelical Lutheran Church in America.
-The Malagasy Lutheran Church established a relationship with the Lutheran Church–Missouri Synod and also approved a vote on 25 May 2018 to "more fully realise our unity as Lutheran Christians", with the possibility of a future recognition of altar and pulpit fellowship between both churches.
+The Malagasy Lutheran Church established a relationship with the Lutheran Church – Missouri Synod and also approved a vote on 25 May 2018 to "more fully realise our unity as Lutheran Christians", with the possibility of a future recognition of altar and pulpit fellowship between both churches.
 The church was admitted at the International Lutheran Council as a full member at their World Conference, held in Antwerp, Belgium, on 25–26 September 2018.
+That decision created a discussion during the following national committees of the MLC because the President approved the relationship without the official council decision.